Tips on Shooting Kansas Pheasants

 However, when it comes down to the science of those inches or feet, many experts will just tell you to “get a feel” for how far out in front to swing your muzzle.
 Ultimately, the shooter only figures out that feel after many boxes of shells, and it is worth the price.

-Here are a few basics pheasant hunters should keep in mind:
+Here are a few tips for Kansas pheasant hunters should keep in mind:

 Good luck with your practice!